porterjamesj/resume/sections/recurse_facilitator.md

           - Change the way we represent Recursers' experience to allow for more nuance (it used to be "Senior", "Intermediate", etc. and I made it an actual number of years)
+          - Streamlined and condensed our tools for managing and onboarding partner companies.
+Made this process much less of a headache, which let us move faster on an important task.
       - Over the course of years, I improved our ability to collect and analyze data about our business.
         - I added new data modeling capabilities and user-facing features to Jobs Chat that let us carefully track Recursers' progress through their job searches and interview processes.
         - I built data pipelines and warehouses using SQL and proprietary tools that let us denormalize the dats to quickly make graphs and answer questions about this data.
 For